One way HIV is transmitted is through sex—but how does the virus infect someone after they have been exposed to HIV during sex?

 Inflammation is part of the body’s immune response to infection or tissue damage.
 The inflammatory response is usually protective: It brings more immune cells to an infected or damaged area to help clear germs or repair damaged tissue.
 However, HIV likes to infect some of these immune cells, the CD4 cells.
 A higher number of these immune cells in the mucous membranes can allow HIV to make copies of itself more quickly and help the virus win its battle against the immune cells.

 Therefore, anything that causes inflammation of the mucous membranes may increase the risk of HIV infection if the inflamed area is exposed to HIV.
-Inflammation of the mucous membranes can be caused by STIs and other infections, such as bacterial vaginosis15 and gum disease, or tearing/damage (including that caused by sex, douching, enemas, brushing teeth, flossing, etc).
+Inflammation of the mucous membranes can be caused by STIs and other infections, such as bacterial vaginosis and gum disease, or tearing/damage (including that caused by sex, douching, enemas, brushing teeth, flossing, etc).

 Antiretroviral drugs or vaccines

 Interventions are available, and in development, to help the immune cells in the mucous membrane destroy HIV before the virus spreads throughout the body.
-These interventions need to act quickly because HIV needs to replicate for only one to three days before it is able to spread beyond the mucous membrane and cause a permanent infection.16 Interventions that act during this brief “window of opportunity” include antiretrovirals or, potentially, a vaccine.
+These interventions need to act quickly because HIV needs to replicate for only one to three days before it is able to spread beyond the mucous membrane and cause a permanent infection.
+Interventions that act during this brief “window of opportunity” include antiretrovirals or, potentially, a vaccine.

 Antiretroviral drugs prevent HIV from creating copies of itself in immune cells.
 If an HIV-negative person takes antiretrovirals, this may reduce the ability of HIV to create more copies of itself and help the immune cells clear the virus from the body.
-Post-exposure prophylaxis (PEP)17 and pre-exposure prophylaxis (PrEP)18 are two prevention methods that involve HIV-negative people taking antiretrovirals to reduce their risk of infection.

-An HIV/AIDS vaccine is not yet available but its goal would be to prepare the immune cells in the mucous membrane to respond more quickly to HIV if an exposure were to occur.19 If the immune cells can react more quickly and with greater strength, this may give them a better chance of clearing the virus before it spreads throughout the body.
+An HIV/AIDS vaccine is not yet available but its goal would be to prepare the immune cells in the mucous membrane to respond more quickly to HIV if an exposure were to occur.
+If the immune cells can react more quickly and with greater strength, this may give them a better chance of clearing the virus before it spreads throughout the body.

 Conclusion